Truck Accident Lawyer Alexandria, Louisiana

 Defensive driving and driver safety are key factors in avoiding vehicle collisions, but did you know that there has been research done on when and where large truck accidents are most likely to occur?
 This information can cause people driving in neighborhoods to stay aware and pay extra attention to what is happening around them.
 Also, always be sure to wear seat belts when travelling in a vehicle.

 Because driving is so commonplace, we can forget that traveling in an automobile is sometimes dangerous, and even deadly.
 According to the Federal Motor Carrier Safety Administration, there were 153,662 crashes in America in 2017, involving 163,972 vehicles.
 They resulted in 4,617 fatalities and 75,420 injuries.
 State authorities are required to report crash data to FMCSA within 90 days of the accident.
 Friends, family and your attorney remind you to use safe defensive-driving techniques, stay alert, never text and strictly limit phone calls while driving.

 If you or a family member has been injured or killed in a large truck accident, don’t go it alone.
-Hire a tough and experienced personal injury attorney in Alexandria, LA, to champion your legal claim and go head-to-head with trucking and insurance companies.
+Hire a tough and experienced truck accident attorney in Alexandria, LA, to champion your legal claim and go head-to-head with trucking and insurance companies.
 The job of insurance representatives is to limit the payout in accident claims and close out claims as quickly as possible.
-You will need an aggressive attorney at your side to ensure that your rights are enforced.
+You will need an aggressive Alexandria, Louisiana truck accident attorney at your side to ensure that your rights are enforced.
 Contact the law office of Chris Roy for a free consultation if you have been involved in an accident in the Alexandria, LA, area.

 What To Do – And Not Do – Immediately After A Truck Crash